-This post lays out an overview of the guiding principles driving much of the work behind the main parts of the Arcan Project.
+This post is an overview of the guiding principles driving much of the work behind the main parts of the Arcan Project.
 For those unaware, Arcan is presented as something as uncommon as a ‘desktop engine’.
 The grand claim is that modifying and understanding the entirety of your desktop should be ‘patching scripts’ level easy if we rework current popular abstractions and adjust the division of labour.

 The principles themselves link together to tell a large chunk of the vision of the ‘divergent desktop’; a story that has been slowly getting its shape over many years, greatly influenced by a number of publicly documented experiments as well as seminal works such as Von Neumann’s “The Computer and the Brain”, Norbert Weiner’s “The Human use of Human Beings”, Ian Hacking on “Representing and Intervening”, Jaron Lanier’s trilogy on what the future may hold in store, as well as the nowadays less digestible amalgamation of +Fravia’s Search Lores.